bentley-historical-library/bhl_git_training/README.md

 ### Pushing new changes
 ```
+Click "Push origin" in GitHub Desktop (after committing a change)
 ```
-- The `git push` command is used to upload local repo content to a remote repo.
-Pushing is how you transfer commits from your local repo to a remote repo. [>> More](https://www.atlassian.com/git/tutorials/syncing/git-push)
+- Pushing is used to upload what's local on your computer to your fork. [>> More](https://www.atlassian.com/git/tutorials/syncing/git-push)

 ## STEP 3.
 COLLABORATING
 ### Creating Pull Requests and Resolving Issues